 “I was really determined to sell my title belt and donate the money to the flood relief,” he says.

-“The money is going specifically to the Tan Sum and Warin Chamrap districts, where the flooding is at its worse.”
+“The money is going specifically to the Tan Sum and Warin Chamrap districts, where the flooding is at its worst.”

 Newly signed bantamweight “Million Dollar Baby” Sangmanee Sathian Muaythai Gym also auctioned off some memorabilia of his own.